 Unlike chinstraps or masks, face masks provide more comfort, facilitate breathing, and allow better communication and speech.

 Other benefits include:

-- Protect a more significant portion of the face, fully cover the sides and length of the face
+- Protect a larger portion of the face, fully cover the sides and length of the face

-- Less retained dermal facial heat, therefore minor irritation
+- Less retained dermal facial heat, therefore less irritation

 - Less fogging than glasses

 - Easy to disinfect (if they do not have textile elements or parts)

 - Users do not need to be shaved